dsanborn16/SeniorDesignProject/WIRING_INSTRUCTIONS.md

 ### No RS-485 Communication
 - **Swap A and B wires** - Polarity might be reversed
-- Check that VEX is transmitting (monitor with oscilloscope if available)
+- Ensure common ground connection between VEX and ESP32
 - Verify baud rates match (115200 on both sides)
 - Test with very short cable first (eliminate cable issues)
-- Check DE/RE pins on VEX side MAX485
+- Check DE/RE pins on ESP32 MAX485 are both connected to GPIO 4

 ### Load Cell Not Working
 - Verify HX711 VCC is 3.3V (some modules require 5V)